 Sample some of Nashville’s ‘cue at Peg Leg Porker in the downtown neighborhood known as The Gulch.
-Your dog is welcome on the covered patio where he can sip on water while you chow down on award-winning smoked BBQ.
-Start off with an order of pimento cheese (the “caviar of the South”) and saltines followed by pulled pork or a rack of dry ribs with sides of mac n’ cheese, coleslaw or BBQ beans.
+After you go inside alone to order, your dog is welcome on the covered patio where he can sip on water while you chow down on award-winning smoked barbecue.
+Start off with an order of pimento cheese (the “caviar of the South”) and saltines followed by pulled pork or a rack of dry ribs with sides of mac n’ cheese, coleslaw or barbecue beans.
 Wash it all down with one of the 11 local brews on tap or a refreshing glass of sweet iced tea.
 Save room for one of the fried pies (available in chocolate, apple or peach) topped with a scoop of vanilla ice cream.

 8 p.m.
 Live Music and After-Dinner Drinks

 After supper, head to Tennessee Brew Works’ taproom to sample some Nashville craft beer while listening to live music on the dog-friendly outdoor patio.
 It’s a good value since there’s no cover charge on Friday nights.
 Order a flight so you can try several small pours from the brewery’s selection.
 Fido can be your drinking buddy since there are water bowls just for him.
 Be sure to post a pic of your pup at the brewery and use the hashtags #tennesseebarkworks and #bringfido!
-If you’re in the mood to bar-hop, check out Rock Bottom’s pet-friendly patio on Broadway on your way back to the hotel.
+If you’re in the mood to bar-hop, check out the pet-friendly patio at country star John Rich’s Redneck Riviera on Broadway on your way back to the hotel.

 9 a.m.
 Biscuit Love

 Biscuit Love’s breakfast is such a “pupular” draw in Nashville’s Hillsboro Village that you might have to wait in line.
 It’s well worth it for one of the eatery’s lauded biscuits or its signature Bonuts, which are fried biscuit dough rounds tossed in sugar and topped with lemon mascarpone cheese on top of a blueberry compote.
 Your pooch is welcome to join you at one of the outdoor tables while you dig into Southern food for the soul.
-Try the East Nasty Biscuit, a fluffy, buttery open-faced sandwich made with a fried chicken thigh topped with creamy sausage gravy and aged white cheddar cheese.
-Don’t make Fido beg, treat him to a side order of a biscuit with gravy for $5.
+Don’t make Fido beg, and treat him to a side order of a biscuit with gravy.

 11 a.m.
 Centennial Park